JuliaGraphs/Graphs.jl/doc/source/algorithms.rst

 Simple Minimum Cut
 ~~~~~~~~~~~~~~~~~

-Stoer's simple minimum cut gets the minimum cut of an undirected graph, given the weight of the edges.
+Stoer's simple minimum cut gets the minimum cut of an undirected graph.

-.. py:function:: min_cut(graph, eweights)
+.. py:function:: min_cut(graph[, eweights])

     :param graph:       the input graph
-    :param eweights:    the edge weights (a vector or an edge property inspector)
+    :param eweights:    the edge weights (a vector or an edge property inspector).
+This argument is optional.
+If not given edges are weight "1"

     :returns:   ``(parity, bestcut)``, where ``parity`` is a vector of boolean values that determines the partition and ``bestcut`` is the weight of the cut that makes this partition.